kloi34/amoguSV/README.md

 # amoguSV
+> "The ultimate community-driven and open-source competitive SV plugin"

-This is a mapping plugin for the ultimate community-driven, and open-source competitive rhythm game Quaver.
-The plugin contains various tools for editing SVs (Slider Velocities) quickly and efficiently.
+This is an SV plugin for the ultimate community-driven, and open-source competitive rhythm game Quaver.
+The plugin contains various tools for editing SVs quickly and efficiently.
 It's most similar to (i.e. 50% of SV features and code stolen from) iceSV.

 Currently, the plugin supports the following SV tools:
 * Linear